Gim6626/vhkt/README.md

 ## Advanced Usage

-1. In addition to the default hotkeys database, you can create your own using the same syntax and pass it to VHKT as the first command-line argument.
+1. In addition to the default applications hotkeys databases, you can create your own using the same syntax and pass it to VHKT as the first command-line argument.
 2. You can also use several different learning results files.
 Just pass the desired path to VHKT as the `-l/--learning-results-file` command-line argument and enjoy.